 I didn’t adequately protect the innocence of my children.

-First off, I assumed that many of the rules regarding children in divorce didn’t apply to me.
+First off, I assumed that some of the rules regarding children in divorce didn’t apply to me.
 (Spoiler alert: I was wrong.)
-My situation was different – it was extreme and there was a clearly defined, officially diagnosed, bad guy.
+My situation was different – it was extreme and there was a clearly defined, officially diagnosed, dangerous guy.
 His own sex addiction counselor told me “He is a very sick man and he is making your family sick.
 Get him away and keep him away from you and your children.”

 Secondly, my ex rarely pursued time with the kids; instead he holed up in a cheap hotel known for prostitution – all under the guise of “see what a great guy I am saving money?” (don’t bother with the math; it definitely doesn’t add up).
 His own addiction counselor recommended he be allowed time with the children only in public places until a lie detector test could be administered, so it was less embarrassing for my ex to simply blame me, avoid the test, and stay away.